stephenmcd/mezzanine/docs/architecture.rst

     >>> page.get_content_model()
     <Gallery: My gallery>

-The view function ``mezzaine.pages.views.page`` handles returning a ``Page`` instance to a template.
+The view function ``mezzanine.pages.views.page`` handles returning a ``Page`` instance to a template.
 By default the template ``pages/page.html`` is used, but if a custom template exists it will be used instead.
 The check for a custom template will first check for a template with the same name as the ``Page`` instance's slug, and if not then a template with a name derived from the subclass model's name is checked for.
 So given the above example the templates ``pages/my-gallery.html`` and ``pages/gallery.html`` would be checked for respectively.

 The ``Displayable`` model
 -------------------------